NGC7293 Helix Nebula

 Remarks:

-© Photos by Peter Cerveny
+© Photos and photo data by Peter Cerveny

 © Object description/intro text fully or partially by Wikipedia,